 Sponsored annually by Florida State University’s Graduate School and the Congress of Graduate Students (COGS), the Leadership Award recognizes outstanding graduate student leaders who are making a positive difference in their scholarly/creative work, campus, and wider communities.
 Graduate students who exhibit strong leadership skills are encouraged to apply.
 The person selected for the prestigious Leadership Award and his/her program will be recognized at the Celebration of Graduate Student Excellence held each spring semester.
 All nominees are recognized at the event.
 The Leadership Award recipient will also receive a $1,000.00 award.

 Each applicant must be an enrolled, FSU degree-seeking or professional graduate student in good academic standing and must provide the following to the FSU Graduate School:

 - A personal essay that includes a rationale for receiving the Leadership Award.
 The essay needs to explicitly address the evaluation criteria noted in the Instruction Form.
 Maximum Length is 1 page, 12 pt. font.

 - An up-to-date Curriculum Vitae

 - A letter of recommendation supporting the student for the Leadership Award.
 The letter should be provided by a faculty or staff member who can address the leadership skills and efforts of the student in light of the evaluation criteria.

-The application cycle for this award is now closed, but will open again in November 2017.
+The application cycle for this award is now open.

 2016-2017 Graduate Student Excellence in Visual Arts Award